Are Cheap Haircuts Lowering Professional Hair Salon Standards

 The Race to the Lowest Price for Cheap Haircuts

 The problem is that professional hairdressing is not built for bargain pricing.
 Skill takes years to develop.
 Education costs money.
 Quality products are not cheap.
-Rent, utilities, insurance, and staffing continue to rise.

 What Clients Do Not See Behind the Chair